-Purpose: The purpose of this appropriation is to direct the preparation of, certify, recognize, and recruit Georgia educators, and to enforce standards regarding educator professional preparation, performance, and ethics.

-1. Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined employer contribution from 20.78% to 21.91%.

-Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.

-Provide funds for two new ethics investigators.
-221,922

-Governor's Office of Student Achievement

-Purpose: The purpose of this appropriation is to support educational accountability, evaluation, and reporting efforts, establishment of standards on state assessments, the preparation and release of the state's education report card and scoreboard, and education research to inform policy and budget efforts.

-Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined employer contribution from 20.78% to 21.91%. \$431

-Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
-(22,342)

-Provide funds to annualize state participation for newly established regional crisis recovery network at the Southern Regional Education Board to support student mental health in response to significant public safety or natural disaster incidents impacting schools or school systems.
-10,000

-Transfer funds from the Governor's Office of Student Achievement to the Department of Education for the Growing Readers program for RESA-based literacy coaches.

-Governor's Office of Student Achievement: Governor's Honors Program

-Purpose: The purpose of this appropriation is to provide gifted high school students a summer program of challenging and enriching educational opportunities not usually available during the regular school year.

-1. Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined employer contribution from 20.78% to 21.91%.

-Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
-(2,730)

-Governor's Office of Student Achievement: Governor's School Leadership Academy

-Purpose: The purpose of this appropriation is to provide high-quality, selective, statewide leadership preparation and support designed to develop high-capacity school leaders across Georgia.

-Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined employer contribution from 20.78% to 21.91%.

-Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
-(14,296)

-Special Project - Student Achievement, Governor's Office of

-Purpose: The purpose of this appropriation is to provide personnel and operations for the Georgia Council on Literacy (\$251,000) pursuant to SB211 (2023 Session) and support the implementation of effective literacy methods, including digital curriculum for Pre-K through 5 (\$749,000).

-1. Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined employer contribution from 20.78% to 21.91%.

-Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
-(1,057)
+Georgia Professional Standards Commission Purpose: The purpose of this appropriation is to direct the preparation of, certify, recognize, and recruit Georgia educators, and to enforce standards regarding educator professional preparation, performance, and ethics.
+Recommended Change: 1.
+Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined employer contribution from 20.78% to 21.91%. \$444 Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
+(920) Total Change (\$476) Governor's Office of Student Achievement Purpose: The purpose of this appropriation is to support educational accountability, evaluation, and reporting efforts, establishment of standards on state assessments, the preparation and release of the state's education report card and scoreboard, and education research to inform policy and budget efforts.
+Recommended Change: Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined employer contribution from 20.78% to 21.91%. \$431 Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
+(22,342) Provide funds to annualize state participation for newly established regional crisis recovery network at the Southern Regional Education Board to support student mental health in response to significant public safety or natural disaster incidents impacting schools or school systems.
+10,000 Total Change (\$11,911) Governor's Office of Student Achievement: Governor's Honors Program Purpose: The purpose of this appropriation is to provide gifted high school students a summer program of challenging and enriching educational opportunities not usually available during the regular school year.
+Recommended Change: 1.
+Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined \$205 employer contribution from 20.78% to 21.91%.
+2. Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance (2,730) programs.
+Total Change (\$2,525) Governor's Office of Student Achievement: Governor's School Leadership Academy Purpose: The purpose of this appropriation is to provide high-quality, selective, statewide leadership preparation and support designed to develop high-capacity school leaders across Georgia.
+Recommended Change: Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined employer contribution from 20.78% to 21.91%. \$835 Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
+(14,296) Total Change (\$13,461) Special Project - Student Achievement, Governor's Office of Purpose: The purpose of this appropriation is to provide personnel and operations for the Georgia Council on Literacy (\$251,000) pursuant to SB211 (2023 Session) and support the implementation of effective literacy methods, including digital curriculum for Pre-K through 5 (\$749,000).
+Recommended Change: Increase funds for the Teachers Retirement System to reflect an increase in the actuarially determined employer contribution from 20.78% to 21.91%. \$226 Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
+(1,057) Total Change (\$831)

-Office of the Governor Program Budgets
+Office of the Governor Program Budget Financial Summary